eighty20results/e20r-members-list/README.txt

 My apologies for not yet having a solution for the incompatibility introduced by PMPro v2.2+.

 == Changelog ==

+== 7.1 ==
+* BUG FIX: Avoid fatal error if E20R Utilities library is missing
+* BUG FIX: Update removal logic when building SVN repo to commit as part of GitHub action

 == 7.0 ==
 * ENH: Allow filtering of User table fields to search by